OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 ## OpenVidu Pro architecture

 OpenVidu Pro consists of different nodes that work together to offer OpenVidu services in a distributed and scalable way.
-Currently, OpenVidu Pro has two types of nodes, following a **Master-Slave** model:
+Currently, OpenVidu Pro has two types of nodes, following a **Master-Worker** model:

-- **OpenVidu Server Pro Node**: this is the master node.
-It takes care of the **signaling plane**.
+- **Master Node**: takes care of the **signaling plane**.
 Manages OpenVidu sessions, forwarding events and messages to clients and distributing the load across the available Media Nodes.<br><br>
-- **Media Nodes**: these are the slave nodes, in charge of managing the **media plane**.
+- **Media Nodes**: these are the worker nodes, in charge of managing the **media plane**.
 For that reason, Media Nodes are the actual bottleneck of the OpenVidu cluster and the ones that determine its capacity: more Media Nodes means more concurrent OpenVidu sessions.
 Two important aspects of Media Nodes:<div style="margin-bottom: 8px"></div>
     - Each OpenVidu Session is currently hosted in one Media Node.
     - Each Media Node can host multiple OpenVidu Sessions.